javorszky/framework-muxer-showdown/README.md

 #### Websocket

-No built in support, but the standard library just works, mostly because it's an `http.Handler`.
+No built-in support, but the standard library just works, mostly because it's an `http.Handler`.

 #### Path specificity